microsoft/WindowsAppSDK/docs/contributor-guide.md

 From the command line, use ```msbuild /p:configuration=release,platform=x86 projectreunion.sln``` to build.

-If you don't have Visual Studio 2019 or Visual Studio Code you installed you can download them [here](https://visualstudio.microsoft.com/downloads/).
+If you don't have Visual Studio 2019 or Visual Studio Code installed you can download them [here](https://visualstudio.microsoft.com/downloads/).